ansys/pylumerical/doc/source/getting_started/index.rst

 .. code-block:: python

-   import lumapi #Ensure lumapi has already been added to path import numpy as np import matplotlib.pyplot as plt
+   import ansys.lumerical.core as lumapi #Ensure lumapi has already been added to path import numpy as np import matplotlib.pyplot as plt